Quantumnuts01/tga_Image_Blurrer/README.md

 > To prepare for this task i began by looking into how the .tga format was structured.
 I found this [website](http://www.paulbourke.net/dataformats/tga/) as well as this [website](https://docs.fileformat.com/image/tga/) That explained all i needed to work with .tga files.
 > After understanding that it worked about the same as network packets in terms of a header that tells the program how large the file is and what data is within, all i had to do was to begin making the program.
 > I also refreshed my memory on [Reading and writing](https://www.geeksforgeeks.org/file-handling-c-classes/) to files from c++ using the standard library. very straight forwward to use and similar to working with networking using WinSock.
 > Appart from the progreamming preparation i had to look into how to make .tga images. the best way that i found was through Gimp 2 where the most options was avilable.
+The application is also multithreaded to speed it up, and so that i could try it out.

 ## How to use:
-> PSA!!
-This program is unable to handle Run length encoded files!
 > Start the program and input the full file path to the .tga file you want to blur like this *C:\Users\User\Dokument\Image.tga*.
 If the file does not exist you will just have to try again.
 When an imager is successfully opened you get the prompt enter blurr ammount, this is a float so input anything from 0.0 to 1 or above.
-Be warned that since this is done on the CPU this will take a lot longer depending on the number you put in, Even though the application is multithreaded.